Digging Deeper into … Time (all classes)

 More often than not, when teaching analogue time, teachers tend to get the children to focus on the position of the long/minute hand and to use that to tell the time eg “if the minute hand is at 12, it is o’clock”, “if the minute hand points at 6, it is half past” etc. However, this type of explanation can in itself be very confusing, with many children interpreting half past any time as 6 o’clock, quarter past any time as 3 o’clock etc.

-In fact, the first thing a child should be able to read is the bigger unit of time i.e. to identify the hour.
-To do this, they should, logically, look at the hour hand, which although it is shorter than the minute hand, can often be wider on real analogue devices, emphasising its significance.
+In fact, the first thing a child should be able to read is the bigger unit of time i.e. to identify the hour (hence, the first mention of telling time in our Primary Mathematics Curriculum is telling time to the hour, in senior infants .
+To do this, the children should, logically, look at the hour hand, which, although it is shorter than the minute hand, can often be wider on real analogue devices, emphasizing its significance.
 When the hour hand points straight at a number, then it is that time; when it points half way between two numbers, it is half past the previous hour (also the lesser number).
 In this way, the children will be enabled to tell time in relation to the hour eg “it’s nearly 2”, “it’s just gone past 7”, “it’s around half 5”, etc. Consider also how many children, when drawing hands on a clock to show time, will often have the hour hand pointing straight at the number even if it is half past, quarter past or a quarter to the hour.
 Focusing initially on the hour hand rather than the minute hand, highlights the fact that the hour hand also travels around the clock as the hour passes, and doesn’t jump from one hour to the next.
 A real or made clock with only the hour hand can be very useful here to teach this concept.
 Or use the Operation Maths Clock eManipulative (pictured below), and ask the children to look only at the red hour hand.
 The Two Clocks problem from NRICH can also be used to reinforce the importance of the hour hand.

 Next, draw the children’s attention to the blue minute hand and to the blue minute markings around the edge of the clock.
 Logically, the minute hand has to be the longer hand because it points, beyond the numbers, at the minute markings which are furthest out from the centre, whereas the hour hand points to the hours (numbers) which are typically closer to the centre, and thus the hour hand is shorter.
 Emphasise that the minute hand enables us to become more accurate in our measurement of time.
 “O’clock” is actually an abbreviation of “of the clock”, so then when the minute hand points to the top of the clock , it is o’clock.
 Avoid saying “when the minute hand points to 12 it is o’clock” as the minute hand is actually pointing to the minute markings around the edge and not to the hours, which instead is the purpose of the hour hand.